-A cactus, equally beautiful in its own right—in an odd way—is also a sight for sore eyes.
-And at first glance, it intrigues you.
-But beware!
+A cactus, equally beautiful, in its own right, is also a sight for sore eyes.
+And at first glance it intrigues you.

-Its needles are insanely thin with piercing spines.
-And even though you know it'll sting, you touch it anyway.
+Its needles are made with delicate piercing spines, and even though you know it will sting, you touch it anyway.

 Why do men fall prey to the cactus even when they are fully aware of the consequences?

-But as I look at the photo now, these two plants reminded me of something:
+But as I look at the photo now, these two beautiful plants reminded me of women.

 Divide the good with the bad, rid the negative, carry over the good, and you don't get stung.